Skip to main content

 Managing legacy customizations and reports

 When came to finally deciding to upgrade, one of the issues Quidsi took into consideration was customizations.
 NAV can be molded to fit almost any need, and like many customers on an earlier release, the viability of old customizations must be weighed against the benefits of new standard features.
-Chinsky said his company had about 700 ...
+Chinsky said his company had ...

 FREE Membership Required to View Full Content: